theRealAph/ScopeLocals/README.md

 ## Dynamically scoped values

 The core idea of scope locals is to support something like a "special variable" in Common Lisp.
-This is a dynamically-scoped variable, which acquires a value on entry to a lexical scope; when that scope terminates, the previous value (or none) is restored.
+This is a dynamically scoped variable, which acquires a value on entry to a lexical scope; when that scope terminates, the previous value (or none) is restored.
 We also intend to support thread inheritance for scope locals, so that parallel